-Code of Practice for Responding to Requests for Information
+Code of Practice for Responding to Requests for information

-Document Objectives: Code of Practice to enable a managed response to Fol requests throughout the Trust, ensuring the Trust carries out its responsibilities within the Fol legislation
+Document Objectives

-Group/Persons Consulted:
+Code of Practice to enable a managed response to Freedom of Information (FoI) requests throughout the Trust, ensuring that the Trust carries out its responsibilities within the FoI legislation.

-Information Governance Committee, Freedom of Information Project Group, Informatics Directorate, Caldicott Guardian and Department of
+Group/Persons Consulted

-Constitutional Affairs.
+Information Governance Committee, Informatics Directorate and the Caldicott Guardian.

-Monitoring Arrangements and
+Monitoring Arrangements and Indicators

-Indicators:
+Issued electronically by the Information Governance department and the document is available on the Trust Intranet.

-Issued electronically by the Controlled Documents Group.
-Available on Trust Intranet.
+Training Implications

-Training Implications: To be included as part of staff training, awareness and induction at all organisation levels.
-Part of the IG Training Modules available online and via OLMS and ESR
+To be included as part of staff training, awareness and induction at all organisation levels.
+The Code of Practice for Responding to Requests for Information forms part of the Information Governance Training Modules that are available online and via the Trusts Personal Achievement and Learning Management System (PALMS) and the Electronic Staff Record (ESR).

-Equality Impact Assessment:
+Equality Impact Assessment

-Completed and signed off
+Completed and signed off.